sleire/etrm/README.md

 The function
 - mcfc() - Maximum Smoothness Forward Curve

-Outputs an S4 object of type "MSFC", with methods "show", "summary" and "plot".
+outputs an S4 object of type "MSFC", with methods "show", "summary" and "plot".

 ### Commodity portfolio insurance strategy functions:
 Futures trading strategies for commercial hedgers with long or short exposure.
 All models below aim to reduce (increase) the commodity portfolio price, while preventing it from breaching a pre defined cap (floor).